abhirockzz/fn-kafka-connect-sink-connector/README.md

 - drop messages in your kafka topic ...
 - ... your function(s) gets invoked (with the payload which your sent to Kafka)

+**Parallelism**

+Depends on `tasks.max` and no. of partitions in the (source) Kafka topic.
+For e.g., if the topic has 5 partitions and `tasks.max` is also 5, then at a given point 5 tasks (in separate) will be spawned in parallel to accept data from partitions and call your functions - which will result in

 It is assumed that you've already deployed your function